FederatedAI/KubeFATE/docs/FATE_Upgrade.md

 root@mysql-77f95d4844-8dfjj:/#
 ```

-We need to change the directory to "/var/lib/mysql/", because that is where the PV is mounted.
+We need to change the directory to "/var/lib/mysql/", because that is where the PV is mounted to.
 If we generate a mysql snapshot there, the file will be persisted in the nfs server even the pod is gone.
 ```
 root@mysql-77f95d4844-8dfjj:/# cd /var/lib/mysql/